Typical D&O Liability Exclusions and Why They MatterInsurance Explained

 To assure coverage will apply for all current and previous business activities, you should always endeavor to secure “full prior acts,” which will address all management decisions since the company was formed.
 Any restrictions for prior actions should be limited to a reported claim only.

-D&O policies include an exclusion for losses related to criminal or deliberately fraudulent activities as well as from an individual insured receiving illegal profits or remuneration to which they were not legally entitled.
-However, defense is normally provided until final adjudication, or a formal court judgment exists, that attests to the action being criminal or fraudulent.
+D&O policies include an exclusion for losses related to criminal or deliberately fraudulent activities.
+Additionally, if an individual insured receives illegal profits or remuneration to which they were not legally entitled, they will not be covered if a lawsuit is brought forward due to this.
+However, defense will normally be provided until final adjudication, or a formal court judgment exists, that attests to the action being criminal or fraudulent.

 What this means is that allegations alone are insufficient to trigger the exclusion.
-The best-negotiated policies contain “final non-appealable adjudication” wording on this exclusion, that triggers coverage for the defense costs of D&O misconduct claims.
-In addition, it is important this exclusion contains a provision that allows coverage for those “innocent” D&Os who were not a party to the alleged criminal or fraudulent action.
+The best-negotiated policies contain “final non-appealable adjudication” wording on this exclusion that triggers coverage for the defense costs of D&O misconduct claims.
+In addition, it is important for this exclusion to contain a provision that allows coverage for those “innocent” D&Os who were not a party to the alleged criminal or fraudulent action.

 Defense Cost Exclusions